DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This challenge provided an opportunity to apply knowledge from previous lessons in a creative and independent manner.
 The successful implementation of custom fonts and the customization of hover effects demonstrate a strong understanding of foundational CSS principles.

 ---

+#### GITHUB SUBMISSION ASSIGNMENT - Final Push

+### Course Step Number: 387

+### Date Researched: 2025-08-04

+### Key Learnings:

+- **Finalizing a Project:** Solidified the process of completing a project by pushing all final code to a remote repository.
+- **Collaboration & Sharing:** Understood the importance of a well-organized and publicly accessible GitHub repository for sharing work with others, including potential employers.

+---